PickleRickC137X/HelltideAlfredIntegration/README.md

 # HelltideChests_MaidenFarmerV3.0

 Route Optimizer
-The Route Optimizer (route_optimizer.lua) is a sophisticated system that:
+The Route Optimizer (route_optimizer.lua) is a system that:

 Path Management:
 Tracks whether an initial loop has been completed